Gunpla: Inactive Model Lines

-Hyper Hybrid Models (HY2Ms) include Gundam heads modified to incoorperate LED units or 1/60 scale models that have LED units across the body and require knowledge on electronics to make.
+Hyper Hybrid Models (HY2Ms) include 1/100 scale Gundam heads modified to incorporate LED units or 1/60 scale models that have LED units across the body and require knowledge on electronics to make.

 Reborn 1/100 kits are 1/100 scale and cover more obscure mobile suits and those that would be too large to make into a standard MG model.
 As such, these kits are less complicated than a typical MG kit.

-1/100 Full Mechanics kits are less intricate 1/100 scale models separate from the Master Grade line.
-This was introduced in 2016 for the second season of Iron Blooded Orphans.

-Bandai's line of Action Figure Model Kits, Figure Rise Standard, has few releases based on human characters in various Gundam series, most recently Suletta Mercury from the series Mobile Suit Gundam: The Witch From Mercury.